Fugitive Slave Act of 1850: New law

 Enslavers needed only to supply an affidavit to a federal marshal to capture a fugitive from slavery.
 Since a suspected enslaved person was not eligible for a trial, the law resulted in the kidnapping and conscription of free Blacks into slavery, as purported fugitive slaves had no rights in court and could not defend themselves against accusations.

+James Oakes writes that "there was no statute of limitations.
+African Americans who had built families and worked as free people in the North for decades were vulnerable to re-enslavement at any time."

 The act adversely affected the prospects of escape from slavery, particularly in states close to the North.
-One study finds that while slave prices rose across the South in the years after 1850, it appears that "the 1850 Fugitive Slave Act increased prices in border states by 15% to 30% more than in states further south", illustrating how the act altered the chance of successful escape.
+One study found that while slave prices rose across the South in the years after 1850, it appears that "the 1850 Fugitive Slave Act increased prices in border states by 15% to 30% more than in states further south", illustrating how the act altered the chance of successful escape.

 According to abolitionist John Brown, even in the supposedly safe refuge of Springfield, Massachusetts, "some of them are so alarmed that they tell me that they cannot sleep on account of either them or their wives and children.
 I can only say I think I have been enabled to do something to revive their broken spirits.
 I want all my family to imagine themselves in the same dreadful condition."

 Judicial nullification

 In 1855, the Wisconsin Supreme Court became the only state high court to declare the Fugitive Slave Act unconstitutional as a result of a case involving fugitive slave Joshua Glover and Sherman Booth, who led efforts that thwarted Glover's recapture.
 In 1859 in Ableman v.
 Booth, the Supreme Court of the United States overruled the state court.
+The Wisconsin Supreme Court decision reflected the ongoing conflict between the North and the South very greatly.
+This case really demonstrated the growing conflict between Northern states and federal authority in regards to the Fugitive Slave Act of 1850 as well.
+Throughout this time period it is very clear to see the deep divide between the states and federal authority.
+Overall, this case represents the beliefs many people in the Northern states had over this conflict.

 Jury nullification occurred as Northern juries acquitted men accused of violating the law.
-Secretary of state Daniel Webster was a key supporter of the law, as expressed in his famous "Seventh of March" speech, who wanted high-profile convictions.
+Secretary of State Daniel Webster was a key supporter of the law, as expressed in his famous "Seventh of March" speech, who wanted high-profile convictions.
 The jury nullifications ruined Webster's presidential aspirations and his last-ditch efforts to find a compromise between North and South.
 Webster led the prosecution against men accused of rescuing Shadrach Minkins in 1851 from Boston officials who intended to return Minkins to slavery; the juries convicted none of the men.
 Webster sought to enforce a law that was extremely unpopular in the North, and his Whig Party rejected him again when it chose a presidential nominee in 1852.